 Fly to Yangon this morning, and meet with monks on a visit to the Kalaywa Tawya Monastery and School Project.
 Encounter the glittering stupas of Shwedagon Pagoda, a gilded temple tipped with more than 4,500 diamonds.
 Participate in a lamp-lighting ceremony at the temple and enjoy time to stroll the grounds alongside the pilgrims and families that flock here.
 Gather for a farewell dinner this evening.
-The Strand Yangon (B,L,D)
+Sule Shangri-La Hotel (B,L,D)

 Day 11 — Yangon